Benardi/speed-dating_analysis/README.md

 Analysis through regression on speed dating data

 ## The data
 We have data describing 5000 4 minutes speed dates involving 310 american young adults.
-The original data were collected by Columbia Business professors$
+The original data were collected by Columbia Business professors

 The participants had several 4 minutes dates by night.
 After each one, they filled forms evaluating those they had dated.
 Each row in the data represents one of these dates.

 ## The questions
 What attracts at first sight?
 And how this changes on different genders?
 People of different backgrounds?
-What characteristics are more and less important for a man/woman to be noticed? $
+What characteristics are more and less important for a man/woman to be noticed?

 ## The variables